dileep40020532/M1_Game_SL/README.md

 ## Constraints and Rules:-
 1.The game will begin with any dice value.

+2.The board will have 100 cells numbered from 1 to 100.

+3.Each player has a piece which is initially kept outside the board (i.e., at position 0).

-2.If a 6(six) is appeared then a chance is awarded to that player.
+4.If a 6(six) is appeared then a chance is awarded to that player.

-3.Only the location of current player is shown on the board, the location of other player is mentioned below the board.
+5.Whenever a piece ends up at a position with the head of the snake, the piece should go down to the position of the tail of that snake.

+6.Each ladder will have its start position at some number and end position at a larger number.

-4.Snakes:-  98 to 25, 64 to 48, 20 to 7.
+7.Snakes:-  98 to 25, 64 to 48, 20 to 7.

-5.Ladder:- 5 to 27, 18 to 44, 57 to 94.
+8.Ladder:- 5 to 27, 18 to 44, 57 to 94.

+9.A player wins if it exactly reaches the position 100 and the game ends there.